 Susan spearheaded the effort to build awareness of the NSBA Foundation and was instrumental in engaging others in the activities of the Foundation in her role as Chairman.

 A member of NSBA since the association's inception, Carrie Oakley, of Pilot Point, Texas, has been a horse owner, breeder and active exhibitor in the industry for many years.
-In addition, she has owner two nSBA Hall of Fame horses, Hotrodder's Jet Set and Delea Siemon.
-An NSBA and AQHA would champion who is passionate about the pleasure horse industry, carried came through the ranks as a Youth, Anateur and Select exhibitor, and passed her passion for horses along to her daughter, Courtney, who also competes in Amateur and Non-Pro events.
+In addition, she has owned two NSBA Hall of Fame horses, Hotrodder's Jet Set and Delea Siemon.
+An NSBA and AQHA would champion who is passionate about the pleasure horse industry, Carrie came through the ranks as a Youth, Amateur and Select exhibitor, and passed her passion for horses along to her daughter, Courtney, who also competes in Amateur and Non-Pro events.
 A professional inside and out of the arena, this Texan is also a real estate agent and equine insurance representative, and has won many awards honoring her achievements in and outside the horse industry.
 She has actively participated in United Way, Chamber of Commerce fundraisers and is involved in missionary work through her church.
 "I am driven to succeed at my personal and business endeavors," she said.
 Carrie and her husband Troy reside in Pilot Point, Texas.

 Wayne Davis started his training business in Ortonville, Michigan in 1983.
 His wife, Judy, joined him in 1987, and the duo have been producing AQHA World and Congress and Honor Roll Champion horses ever since.
 Today, maintains two training facilities in Ocala, Florida and Ortonville, Michigan.
 In addition to his horse business, Wayne also operates Quality Bedding, which sell shavings to All American Quarter Horse Congress as well as several other regional horse shows and feed stores and horse farms.
 Quality Bedding has grown to become one of the largest shavings suppliers in the Midwest.
 Wayne's experience volunteering as a coach with participants in the Heroes On Horses program at the 2015 NSBA World Championship show promoted him to accept a position as director on the NSBA Foundation this year.
 "I was really humbled by that experience, and there wasn't a horse trainer out there who wasn't proud to be there," he said.
 "I'm very proud to be an American.
 I thank every United Stated serviceman I pass on the street or in the airport.
 If it wasn't for what they do, we would not be here showing horses."
 Wayne sees his position on the NSBA Foundation as a way to give back to the men and women who made showing horses possible.
 He intends to contribute by opening doors to the Foundation and introducing some of his many friends to the work of the NSBA Foundation.